-The purposes of this Assessment District is to provide financing to underground power, telephone and cable facilities in the area generally along Santa Ana Avenue and Cliff Drive between Old Newport Boulevard and Cliff Drive.
-The proposed underground utility improvements will provide conversion to an upgraded utility system and will enhance neighborhood aesthetics, safety, reliability and views of the marina and Pacific Ocean.
+The purposes of this Assessment District is to provide financing to underground power, telephone and cable facilities in the area generally along Santa Ana Avenue, Cliff Drive, the alley east of Cliff Drive, La Jolla Lane and La Jolla Drive between Old Newport Boulevard and the alley east of Cliff Drive.
+The proposed underground utility improvements will provide conversion to an upgraded utility system and will enhance neighborhood aesthetics, safety, reliability and views of the Newport Harbor and the Pacific Ocean.